state-hiu/osmgeoweek-2016/_posts/guides/0100-01-02-event-guide.md

 Also, there are even more good ideas for event planning on the <a href="http://wiki.openstreetmap.org/wiki/Mapping_Weekend_Howto">OSM Mapping Weekend HOWTO</a> wiki page.

-For educators, we are launching <a href="http://teachosm.org/">TeachOSM</a>, guidance for bringing OpenStreetMap into the classroom.
+Teachers & instructors working in a classroom setting should see <a href="http://teachosm.org/">TeachOSM</a> for guidance on bringing OSMGeoweek projects into their classroom.

 ## Recruitment